nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 We can see the massive disconnect from nature to our interconnected consumption.
 Very few of us understand, let alone are aware, of the layers of abstraction between the means and the end.

+We evolved in loops.
+We are our extensions.
+There was no break between the first humans use of stone tools and now.
+We are still stone-throwing machinic assemblages, though we have smartphones in our pockets.
+We are unaware of all of the loops in which we participate with our smartphone: wifi, carrier networks, geo-data, the elaborate infrastructure that allows me to find a nearby coffee shop and post pictures of my handcrafted cappuccino.
+It's not just one loop, it's a multitide of loops.
+But that was always the case.
+The stone-throwing wasn't just one loop, but many.

+The stone-throwing machine is a complex multiplicity of loops between the eyes and the arm, calculating the distance between the stone and its target, the weight of the stone and the exertion necessary to propel it, the shift in parallax as the target flees, and on and on.
+Today our hunter-gatherer extensions are compressed into smarthphones, an elaborate infrastructure of loops that allows me to make geographical calculations when finding a nearby coffee shop.

+Loops within loops.
+Constant cycling hybridization as I interact with my environment and it interacts with me.
+Even now, as I write, the loop of the keyboard pushing back against my fingers, limiting the speed at which I am able to type, which affects the input of my thoughts as they are represented to me on the monitor, nested within the larger loop of the network to which my comptuer is connected and the power plant delivering electricity on which it runs.
+Not to mention the fluctuations in light and temperature mixed with the caffeine affecting my brain chemistry which alters the speed, if not the quality, of the input as I write.

+We interact with objects which interact with us which alters our subsequent interactions.

 Whether we consider ourselves artists, creatives or developers, we have a responsibility to consider the ecological implications of our work.
 What are the resources that our product will draw upon?
 Furthermore, does the product itself further the divide between subject and object, Nature and Society?
 Does it add yet another layer of abstraction to the technological stack?
 Or does it enlighten and reveal to us a truth about our situatedness in an environment.